 Jonathan regularly acts for both claimants and defendants; his clients include many leading media organisations, for example, the BBC, Times Newspapers, Johnston Press and The Sun.
 He also regularly represents leading technology and internet companies including Google.
 As part of the Attorney General’s Panel of Counsel, Jonathan advises many government departments and public authorities, including the Cabinet Office, Ministry of Justice, the NCA and CAFCASS.

 Jonathan’s practice spans all aspects of media and information law in equal measure and he is ranked as a leading junior in both ‘Defamation and Privacy’ and ‘Data Protection’ in Chambers and Partners.
-Recent cases of interest including acting as Counsel for The Times in Allen v Times Newspapers Ltd EWHC 1235 (QB), a high court trial on meaning; Junior Counsel for the BBC in the ‘Paradise Papers’ litigation EMLR 14; representing the NCA as Junior Counsel in the leading data protection Cooper v National Crime Agency EWCA Civ 16; and appearing for Google as Junior Counsel in the first right to be forgotten case to be determined substantively by a UK court in Townsend v Google Inc NIQB 81.
+Recent cases of interest including acting as Counsel for the defendant in Allen v Times Newspapers Ltd EWHC 1235 (QB), a high court trial on meaning; Junior Counsel for the BBC in the ‘Paradise Papers’ litigation EMLR 14; representing the NCA as Junior Counsel in the leading data protection case Cooper v National Crime Agency EWCA Civ 16; and appearing for Google as Junior Counsel in the first right to be forgotten case to be determined substantively by a UK court in Townsend v Google Inc NIQB 81.

 Defamation and Privacy